 A waiver will typically detail specific terms that an individual is agreeing to.
 These terms should be clearly stated, and you should understand them completely before signing the waiver.
 All waivers must be signed and dated to be official.
 Some waivers may also require you to get a witness or have the document notarized.

-A waiver form, also known as a " release of liability " form, is an important document to have in place if you are doing any of the following:
+A waiver form, also known as a "release of liability" form, is an important document to have in place if you are doing any of the following:

-Even if you're not ready to start your business or coordinate your event - even if these ideas are just gleams in your proverbial eye - you can save yourself time by drawing up a waiver template and having it at the ready.
+Even if you're not ready to start your business or coordinate your event - even if these ideas are just a gleam in your proverbial eye - you can save yourself time by drawing up a waiver template and having it at the ready.
 There are two ways to go about this - either hire a professional to do it for you (less effort, but expensive and entirely unnecessary) or creating your own free waiver.
 To make the latter option easier, we've broken down the basic components of a waiver below:

-It's a good idea to open the waiver form with a simple lead-in, so that the waiver works as a personalized form letter.
+It's a good idea to open the waiver form with a simple lead-in so that the waiver works as a personalized form letter.
 For example:

 In other words, there should be some initial text signifying that this is, indeed, a legally binding document and that the contents affect the signer's legal rights.
 Titling it "Release of Liability" or "Waiver" is a good start, and printing a warning just below the title is a good way to support the evidence.